Ramgopalbhat10/lerna-svelte/packages/mdx-blog/src/routes/blog/building-a-blog-with-astro.md

 Astro has a concept of [Layouts](https://docs.astro.build/core-concepts/layouts/).
 They are basically components with the specific purpose of providing a reusable page structure to reduce duplicating the same code on multiple pages.

-I created a `src/layouts/BaseLayout.astro` file with the following content:
+I created an `src/layouts/BaseLayout.astro` file with the following content:

 Alright!
 There's a lot going on there.
 Let's break it down to see what's going on.